bishoprook/Cadd9/API.md

 | ---- | ----------- |
 | [System.ArgumentException](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.ArgumentException 'System.ArgumentException') | If an illegal modifier is supplied for the interval |

+##### Remarks

+"Formal" notation indicates "P4" for a perfect fourth, "m3" for a minor third, etc.

 <a name='M-Cadd9-Model-Interval-ParseSimple-System-String-'></a>
 ### ParseSimple() `method`

 ##### Summary

-Parses the given input using "simple" notation: "3" for a major third, "b5" for a flat fifth, etc. This format is commonly used to describe the component intervals of chords.
+Parses the given input using "simple" notation, or returns null if it cannot be parsed accordingly

 ##### Parameters

 This method has no parameters.

+##### Remarks

+This notation uses "3" for a major third, "b5" for a flat fifth, etc. Commonly used to describe the component intervals of chords.

 <a name='M-Cadd9-Model-Interval-ToString'></a>
 ### ToString() `method`